for Treatment(800) 429-7690

 At other times, a person who is contemplating suicide may not speak openly about what they are planning or they are thinking of doing.
 For that reason, it is important to know what signs a person is likely to display if they are thinking of suicide.
 These symptoms include expressing feelings of emptiness or having no hope for their future or those of feeling trapped, anxious, or like they are a burden to others.
 Someone who is thinking of suicide may talk of death frequently, develop a sudden interest in dangerous items such as guns or knives, start behaving in ways that are destructive, or appear to be saying goodbye to loved ones and friends.

 Whether a person speaks directly or indirectly about suicide, one will need to be prepared to act quickly.
 People should assess the risk or immediacy of the danger by asking questions about the individual's plan.
 Directly asking if a person is planning suicide does not encourage them to do so, but it can help prevent it from occurring.
 Ask them not only if they have a suicide plan but if they have a time set and the means to do it.
 If a person appears to be at high risk, then it is important to seek professional help immediately.
 Without leaving the at-risk individual alone, contact the crisis helpline or take the individual to see a doctor.
-If a person does not seem to be at the point of harming themselves, encourage them to seek professional treatment and remain in close contact with the individual by calling, visiting them frequently, or making plans to participate in activities together.
+If a person does not seem to be at the point of harming themselves, encourage them to seek professional treatment with a doctor or at inpatient rehab and remain in close contact with the individual by calling, visiting them frequently, or making plans to participate in activities together.

 Click on any of the links below to read more about how to prevent suicide:

 - Risk Factors and Warning Signs: This page on the American Foundation for Suicide Prevention's website lists the common characteristics that increase the risk of suicide.
 The page also includes warning signs to look out for.